build-on-aws/prioritizing-event-processing-with-apache-kafka/README.md

 ![Assignor Overview](images/assignor-overview.png)

-With the bucket priority, you can implement message prioritization by having more consumers working on buckets with higher priorities, while buckets with less priority can have fewer consumers.
-Message prioritization can also be obtained by executing these consumers in an order that gives preference to processing high priority buckets before the less priority ones.
-While coordinating this execution might involve some extra coding from your part (perhaps using some sort of scheduler) you don't have to implement low-level code to manage partition assignment and keep your consumers simple by leveraging the standard `subscribe()` and `poll()` methods.
+With the bucket priority, you can implement event processing prioritization by having more consumers working on buckets with higher priorities, while buckets with less priority can have fewer consumers.
+Event processing prioritization can also be obtained by executing these consumers in an order that gives preference to processing high priority buckets before the less priority ones.
+While coordinating this execution may involve some extra coding from you (perhaps using some sort of scheduler) you don't have to implement low-level code to manage partition assignment and keep your consumers simple by leveraging the standard `subscribe()` and `poll()` methods.

 ## Building the project